 What is a Keurig and how do you operate one?
 Everybody knows what a Keurig is.
-You must have at least heard of it, unless you lived in a cage for the last 10 years.
+You must have at least heard of it unless you lived in a cage for the last 10 years.
 It’s the coffee maker that probably revolutionized the home coffee brewing in the last decade.
-It makes a perfect drip coffee, with minimum of effort and with consistent results.
+It makes a perfect drip coffee, with a minimum of effort and with consistent results.
 It’s so easy to use… The only skill it really required is to know how to operate a button (just push it).
-What can we ask more from a coffee maker?
+What can we ask for more from a coffee maker?
 Oh, I know, just one tiny thing: We would like it to brew espresso as well.
 Does it make espresso?
 Let’s find out.

 Let’s delve a bit into the Keurig subject.
 A Keurig is a brewing system that uses capsules to make coffee.
 The famous coffee maker is manufactured by the American company Keurig Green Mountain.
 John Sylvan, the inventor of the Keurig system, wanted to create an innovative coffee maker that will address the common problems with drip coffee makers.
 He wanted to create what we know today as a single serve brewer.
-The advantage of a capsule based single serve is convenience and greater coffee quality.
+The advantage of a capsule-based single serve is convenience and greater coffee quality.
 You only brew one cup at a time, which gives you freshly brewed coffee every time.
 It’s very easy to make coffee, easy to maintain, and clean.
 No need to replace the filter or add the grinds.
 It is pure convenience and a great cup of coffee.

 We aren’t going to discuss here the ecological aspect of pods coffee makers.
 We acknowledge it, people discuss it a lot lately, but it’s not the subject of our page.

 Can You Make Espresso Using a Keurig or Not?